capmeth/acid/docsite/docs/configuration/options.md

 Pay attention to the default config settings.
 Unless otherwise noted, when no setting is specified then the default(s) will be in effect.
 Many options can be unset explicitly with `null`, or for array types, with an empty array.

-A `// merges` comment in the type definition of an object-based setting indicates that it will (shallowly) merge with defaults rather than overwrite them.
+A `// merges` comment in the type definition (`spec`) of an object-based setting indicates that it will (shallowly) merge with defaults rather than overwrite them.
+Custom type names are prefixed with a `@` and are detailed below under the *Custom Datatypes* heading.

 ## cobe